ChlodAlejandro/wikimedia-streams/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Type documentation is partially derived from https://stream.wikimedia.org/?doc, also licensed under the Apache License, Version 2.0.
+Type documentation is partially derived from https://stream.wikimedia.org/?doc, also licensed under the Apache License, Version 2.0. `spec.json` is downloaded from https://stream.wikimedia.org/?spec, also licensed under the Apache License, Version 2.0.

 ## Disclaimer
 You are expected to follow the Wikimedia Foundation [Terms of Use](https://foundation.wikimedia.org/wiki/Terms_of_Use) when accessing EventStreams.
 The package developer(s) are not liable for any damage caused by you using this package.

 If you're developing a bot that runs on Wikimedia wikis which edits based on changes found on EventStreams, be sure to follow the [bot best practices](https://www.mediawiki.org/wiki/Manual:Creating_a_bot#General_guidelines_for_running_a_bot) when making edits or other changes.
+This includes setting a proper user agent, which is supported by this package.